dataluscorp/browser/toolkit/components/glean/docs/user/new_definitions_file.md

 In FOG,
-unlike in other Glean-SDK-using projects, metrics expire based on Firefox application version.
+unlike in other Glean-SDK-using projects, metrics expire based on Datalus application version.
 This is to allow metrics to be valid over the entire life of an application version, whether that is the 4-6 weeks of usual releases or the 13 months of ESR releases.

 There are three values accepted in the `expires` field of `metrics.yaml`s for FOG:
-* `"X"` (where `X` is the major portion of a Firefox Desktop version) - The metric will be expired when the `MOZ_APP_VERSION` reaches or exceeds `X`.
+* `"X"` (where `X` is the major portion of a Datalus Desktop version) - The metric will be expired when the `MOZ_APP_VERSION` reaches or exceeds `X`.
-  (For example, when the Firefox Version is `88.0a1`, all metrics marked with `expires: "88"` or lower will be expired.)
+  (For example, when the Datalus Version is `88.0a1`, all metrics marked with `expires: "88"` or lower will be expired.)
   This is the recommended form for all new metrics to ensure they stop recording when they stop being relevant.
 * `expired` - For marking a metric as manually expired.